wizzense/lab-automation/README.md

   - [ ] add instructions/workflow to pair new iso downloads with a .conf file to be read with all of the relevant information
 - [ ] automate update of pfsense.conf to get latest ISO from directory
 - [ ] automate creation and configuration of vm- .conf files so info can be ingested from lists to mass create vm- .conf files.
+  - [ ] figure out credential management so that scripts don't require hardcoded credentials either in script or in config file, possible Keys
 - [ ] automate hyper-v clustering between primary pc and work pc
 - [ ] automate creation of control node VM.
   - [x] Use server core, which is a key in the vm- conf file now